Survivors of sexual violence rebuild their lives in the DRC

 “Something terrible happened on the way.
 One of them took me to the bush and raped me several times.”

-“Thousands continue to endure extreme human rights abuses and heart wrenching violations, the most traumatising being sexual violence, which is a direct attack on the innermost core of any individual,” says Ali Mahamat, the Head of UNHCR’s office covering the Kasai region.
+“Thousands continue to endure extreme human rights abuses and heart wrenching violations, the most traumatising being sexual violence, which is a direct attack on the innermost core of any individual,” says Ali Mahamat, the Head of UNHCR’s sub-office covering the Kasai region.

-He adds that thousands of women have lost their children, fathers and husbands to the fighting, which “has left scars and unimaginable suffering.”
+He adds that thousands of women lost their children, fathers and husbands to the fighting, which “has left scars and unimaginable suffering.”

 “Thousands continue to endure extreme human rights abuses, the most traumatising being sexual violence.”